RSNA/RadElement/Readme.md

 ===============
 `docker exec -it CONTAINER mysql -u root -p`

-Opens a mysql shell on the container
+Opens a mysql shell on the container.

+`create database radelement`

 Load Database
 =============